First Home Owners Grant (FHOG)

 If you are buying or building a new home valued up to $750,000, you may be eligible for the First Home Owners Grant (FHOG).
 A $20,000 FHOG for regional areas may also apply.

 You may pay stamp duty on your purchase

-When you buy your home, you'll most likely have to pay foreign purchaser, and whether you are eligible for any exemptions or concessions.
+When you buy your home, you'll most likely have to pay land transfer duty (otherwise known as stamp duty).
+How much you pay depends on your property's value, what you're using it for, if you are a foreign purchaser, and whether you are eligible for any exemptions or concessions.

 There are exemptions and concessions for Stamp Duty

 You may be eligible for – and receive – more than one exemption,